lucasschn/dstoolbox/README.md

 ### Parameter sweep

 Part of this project is related to the analysis of the LB-prediction when the time constants are choosed randomly amongst a predefined population, with a large amount of samples.
 The script `paramsweep.m` runs the LB model using a user-defined number of samples among the user-defined range of Tp, Tf, Tv and Tvl.
-The script `plotSweepResults.m` allows for
+The script `plotSweepResults.m` allows for plotting the results of that parameter sweep using three different functions.

+* `plotOneRate(res,rate,varx,vary,color_var)` creates a scatter plot for the result mat-file loaded in the variable `res`, only for the experiments with pitch rate equal to `rate`.
+The x- and y-axis are defined by the variables `varx`and `vary`.
+The optional variable `color_var` allows for coloring the points on the scatter plot according to a third variable.
+* `plotAllRates(res,varx,vary)` creates a scatter plot for `res`, with x- and y-axis defined by the variables `varx`and `vary`. here no disction of pitch rate is made and all results are plotted.
+* `plotHistogram(res,varx,vary,threshold)` creates histograms for the result mat-file loaded in `res` with x-axis `varx`.
+The first one shows the distribution of all samples along the variable `varx` (in blue).
+The second one shows the distribution of samples meeting the criterion |vary|<threshold along the variable `varx` (in red).
+The two first ones are superimposed on the same axes.
+A third one in a new figure is then created showing the ratio between the samples meeting the criterion and the total number of samples for each bin of `varx`.

 ## App